 Loghaven Artist Residency’s mission is to serve artists by providing them with a transformative residency experience and continued post-residency support.
 The residency is located on ninety acres of woodland in Knoxville, Tennessee.
 Artists live in five historic log cabins that have been both rehabilitated and modernized to create an ideal setting for reflection and work, and they have access to new, purpose-built studio space.
 All Loghaven Fellows are awarded stipends to support the creation of new work during the residency.

 Practicing artists of all backgrounds and at any stage of their career are eligible to apply for a Loghaven residency.
 International artists and artists currently enrolled in a degree-seeking program are not eligible.
 Due to the living stipend and other support Loghaven provides, artists applying for a residency must already have the ability to work in the United States and receive income per US tax law.
 International artists are not eligible unless they have a previously established way to work and receive income.
-Artists must be at least twenty-one years old and live more than two hours away from Knoxville.
+Artists must be at least twenty-one years old and live more than 120 miles away from Knoxville.
 This distance requirement is designed to ensure that artists are able to be fully immersed in their residency experience and can take advantage of the retreat-style environment.
 Please note that all eligibility requirements must be met at the time of application.

 We invite applicants in the creation stage of their specified project or work cycle to apply in the following disciplines: